energietransitie/needforheat-gearup-app/docs/ios.md

 yarn workspace app dev:ios
 ```

 This will ask you to select a device or simulator to run the app on.
-It is recommended for developing that [you connect your iPhone to your Mac](#using-a-physical-device) and select that device because of the limitations of the simulator.
+However, it is recommended for developing that [you connect your iPhone to your Mac](#3-physical-device) and follow that guide instead for the best experience.

+The simulator has limitations as described below.

-### Simulator Limitations
+### 2.3.
+Simulator Limitations
 The following hardware is unavailable in simulator:

 - Audio Input